Klimentbehr/Sketch-To-Mesh/README.md

   - **Class Balancing:** Ensured the dataset was balanced across different object classes to improve model performance.

 ### Example dataset used for model training can be found here: <https://www.kaggle.com/datasets/breadzin/3d-geometric-objects-in-2d-plane-sketch-like>

+## Computer Vision:
+Another solution that we developed in the application uses computer vision techniques, allowing us to accurately track and reconstruct 3D models from 2D images.
+Here’s how we achieved this:

+  - **OpenCV for Point Tracking:**
+    - Used OpenCV to track points of a red box in the input images.
+    - The tracking algorithm identifies and follows key points within the object across multiple frames.
+    - This tracking provides essential data points for the 3D reconstruction process.
+  - ** Depth Estimation with MiDaS:**
+    - Employed MiDaS, a pre-trained depth estimation model from PyTorch Vision, to estimate the depth of the tracked points.
+    - MiDaS provides high-quality depth maps from the 2D input images.
+    - Depth information is crucial for understanding the spatial relationships and dimensions of the objects.
+  - **3D Reconstruction**:
+    - Combined the tracked points and their depth estimates to reconstruct the 3D coordinates.
+    - This reconstruction allows us to generate accurate 3D meshes that represent the original 2D sketches.

+  ### Example can be found here: <https://www.youtube.com/watch?v=SaFmqvEJB0I>

 ## Installation:
 - First, the user must have Blender Installed.